usarscotus/legal-directory/frcp/rule_87.md

 (i) The warrant and any supplemental process must be delivered to a person or organization authorized to execute it, who may be: (A) a marshal or any other United States officer or employee; (B) someone under contract with the United States; or (C) someone specially appointed by the court for that purpose.

-(ii) The authorized person or organization must execute the warrant and any supplemental process on property in the United States as soon as practicable unless:
+&nbsp;&nbsp;(ii) The authorized person or organization must execute the warrant and any supplemental process on property in the United States as soon as practicable unless:

 &nbsp;&nbsp;&nbsp;&nbsp;(A) the property is in the government's possession, custody, or control; or